AgentMath: Empowering Mathematical Reasoning for Large Language Models via Tool-Augmented Agent: Experiments

 Notably, the Mixture-of-Experts model AgentMath-30B-A3B with 3B active parameters and 30B total parameters outperforms most dense 30B models on AIME24 and AIME25, approaching the performance of DS-671B-0528.
 This demonstrates that our approach achieves competitive performance with substantially larger models while maintaining computational efficiency.

-At ultra-large scale ($>$32B), AgentMath-235B-A22B-SFT achieves 93.4\%, 90.8\%, and 81.7\% across the three benchmarks and achieving performance on par with Qwen3-235B-A22B-Thinking-2507.
-It also achieves competitive performance compared to leading proprietary models like OpenAI-o3 and Gemini-2.5-Pro.
-Due to computational constraints, AgentMath-235B-A22B is trained solely via SFT.
+At ultra-large scale ($>$32B), AgentMath-235B-A22B-SFT achieves 93.4\%, 90.8\%, and 81.7\% across the three benchmarks, surpassing DS-671B-0528 (91.4\%, 87.5\%, 77.0\%) and achieving performance on par with Qwen3-235B-A22B-Thinking-2507.
+Compared to proprietary models, AgentMath-30B-A3B outperforms OpenAI-o3-mini and Claude-Opus-4.0-Thinking on three benchmarks and is competitive with OpenAI-o3 and Gemini-2.5-Pro.
+Furthermore, AgentMath-235B-A22B-SFT exceeds OpenAI-o3, approaching OpenAI-o4-mini and Gemini-2.5-Pro.
+Notably, due to computational constraints, AgentMath-235B-A22B is trained solely via SFT.

 These results validate the effectiveness of our tool-augmented data synthesis method and large-scale reinforcement learning training strategy, yielding consistent improvements in math reasoning capabilities across diverse model scales.
 We provide the case study of AgentMath in Appendix ~\ref{sec:case_study}.